evernote/email-builder/README.md

 Once that's done, you will have added all the npm_modules necessary for the Grunt tasks to run.

+## Directories:
+### Templates
+The templates diretory can contain sub-directories that contain handlebars template files.

+### Content
+The content diretory can contain sub-directories that contain JSON files that are made up content that feeds into the handlebars templates.
+Each JSON file has a language code appended to the end of the filename.
+(Example: welcome-en.json).

+### Build
+The build diretory contains the final HTML email files that are compiled from the build.
+These files shouldn't be edited because the build will overwrite any changes made.

+### Sass
+Leveraging the [Evernote SASS Structure Boilerplate](https://github.com/evernote/sass-build-structure) this is where all the Sass files are saved.

+### Assets
+The assets directory is where all images and CSS can be stored.
+If you are using Sass the compiled CSS will automatically be added to the CSS directory.

 ### For additional help:
 * [grunt](http://gruntjs.com/)
 * [Getting Started](https://github.com/gruntjs/grunt/blob/devel/docs/getting_started.md)